Cognitive Ability Test

 1. Job performance prediction

-One of the strongest arguments for cognitive tests is their ability to forecast job performance.
-For instance, a 1998 study by Frank L. Schmidt compared 19 different employee selection methods for their predictive power.
-These included education level, job experience, structured and unstructured interviews, job knowledge tests, and cognitive ability tests.
-Schmidt discovered cognitive ability as the top predictor of job performance.
+One of the strongest arguments for cognitive tests is their ability to predict job performance.
+For example, a 1998 study by Frank L. Schmidt examined 19 different employee selection methods for their predictive power.
+These methods included education level, work experience, structured and unstructured interviews, job knowledge tests, and cognitive ability tests.
+Schmidt found that cognitive ability was the most significant predictor of job performance.

 2. Assessing learning and problem-solving skills